Creating Autumn: choosing a colour palette for any season

 I’ve always loved the process of choosing a colour palette for a project and seeing the colours come to life as my flowers take shape.
 But choosing the ‘right’ colours isn’t always easy and it can be tricky to strike the right balance, which is why all my PDF tutorials detail suggested colours and the felt shades in my craft kits have been carefully handpicked for you.
 But there’s no reason you can’t also create one of my projects in your own chosen shades!
 Today I’m sharing my tips on selecting a colour palette for your felt flower projects

-• Don’t forget green!
-Choose one or two shades of green for your leaves and foliage to round off and show off the rest of your palette.
-You may want bright and fresh greens for a spring-themed bouquet, or warmer deeper shades for autumn and winter.
+• Don't forget the greens.
+Choose one or two shades of green for your leaves and foliage to ground your palette and allow the other colours to shine.
+Opt for bright greens for a spring feel or deeper shades for a cosy autumn or winter vibe.

 • Osteospermum: Gold and Sunshine Yellow (Eternal Sunshine) petals with deep orange inner